10 Best Team Viewer Alternatives for Linux in 2019

 7. DWService

-DMService is a lightweight, free, cross-platform and open source remote desktop access software with emphasis on ease of use, security, and performance.
+DMService is a lightweight, free, cross-platform, and open-source remote desktop access software with an emphasis on ease of use, security, and performance.

 It can be installed on all popular desktop platforms or run completely from your web browser – all you will have to do is log in.
 Its features include support for terminal sessions, an inbuilt text editor, resource management, log watch, and file sharing.